RooyyDoe/functional-programming/README.md

 <img width="1152" alt="Schermafdruk 2019-11-08 11 09 13" src="https://user-images.githubusercontent.com/40355914/68468585-9aee4a80-0218-11ea-90b6-bc101d0608bc.png">

 After this query I needed to get all the main categories that are available in the database.
-For this I used the thesaurus [Functionele Category](https://hdl.handle.net/20.500.11840/termmaster2802) and get all the narrower tags of this.
+For this I used the thesaurus [Functionele Category](https://hdl.handle.net/20.500.11840/termmaster2802) and get all the narrower tags from this.

 ```